research-com/QoEval/README.md

 For controlling the device, [AndroidViewClient](https://github.com/dtmilano/AndroidViewClient) is required.

+## Graphical User Interface (GUI) - Manual
+The GUI is structured in tabs and are ordered from left to right to represent a typical  workflow.

+Created configurations can be saved and loaded using the buttons at the bottom of the GUI.

+### Parameters
+This tab is used to display the contents of a parameter file and select the stimuli which will eventually be created and post-processed.

+Note that the parameter file format in version 0.5.0 is not very readable due to it being converted to .csv from an .xlsx file.
+A better format to allow for ceating custom parameter files has yet to be implemented.

+### Emulation
+Settings relevant to the creation of stimuli

+### Post-Processing
+Settings relevant to the post-processing of stimuli

+### Analysis
+Settings relevant for the collection and representation of network traffic analysis data

+### Run
+Start the coordinator with the current settings to create and/or post-process selected stimuli.
+Displays log and progress of the coordinator.

+### Results
+View and compare the finished results.

+Displays the contents of the currently selected output folder (Emulation->VideoCapturePath) grouped by stimulus-ID.

+Analysis graphs can be previewed and opened.

+A video player can be started to watch up to two selected videos simultaneously.

+The video player's controls include the following features
+* simultaneous control of both videos
+* bookmarking a specific point in the video(s) to easily reset playback to this point
+* creating trigger images relevant for post-processing

 ## Known Bugs and Problems
 The 4.15 Linux kernel as well as the 5.8.0 kernel have a bug within the netem module which